Toluna-IP/tolunaintegratedpaneldocs/externalsample/integrationdetails.md

 ## "Recontact" Flow for ES

 At times, Tluna will seek to "reconnect" specific Members for a Quoa.
 Typically this is done to facilitate follow-up information for an original study.
 Since the target Members are already known, the partner has not requirement to sample its membership for the Quota.
 Instead, they query a Toluna API which will return the list of MemberCodes applicable for recontact.
-Once Obtained, the Partner should saple the list against the Recontact Quota to validate the targeting and generate an invite request for each match.
+Once Obtained, the Partner should sample the list against the Recontact Quota to validate the targeting and generate an invite request for each match.
 From here, the process is identical to the interaction with a typical Quota.

 Detailed information on the Recontact Flow can be found [here.](\externalsample\recontactflow "Recontact ES Flow")